-In October 2016, we entered into the Takeda Collaboration Agreement to discover and develop CD38-targeting ETBs, which includes MT-4019 for evaluation by Takeda.
-As of June 30, 2019, we have received \$2.0 million under the Takeda Collaboration Agreement and all research and development services were performed as of December 31, 2018.
+In October 2016, we entered into the Takeda Collaboration Agreement to discover and develop CD38-targeting ETBs, which includes TAK-169 for evaluation by Takeda.
+As of December 31, 2018, we had received \$2.0 million under the Takeda Collaboration Agreement and all research and development services were performed at December 31, 2018.

-In connection with the Takeda Collaboration Agreement, we entered into the Takeda Individual Project Agreemen in June 2018 that was subsequently amended in July 2018.
-Under the Takeda Individual Project Agreement, we are responsible to perform certain research and development services relating to Chemistry, Manufacturing, and Controls ("CMC") work for three potential lead ETBs targeting CD38, where we may receive up to \$2.2 million in compensation.
-As of June 30, 2019, we have received \$2.0 million under the Takeda Individual Project Agreement.
+In connection with the Takeda Collaboration Agreement, we entered into the Takeda Individual Project Agreement in June 2018 that was subsequently amended in July 2018.
+Under the Takeda Individual Project Agreement, we were responsible for performing certain research and development services relating to Chemistry, Manufacturing, and Controls ("CMC") work for three potential lead ETBs targeting CD38, where we could receive \$2.2 million in compensation.
+As of June 30, 2019, we had received \$2.2 million under the Takeda Individual Project Agreement.
+All services were performed at March 31,2019.